 peter hanson's field guide to interesting film

 Jordan, Richard.
 Actor, 1938-1993.
-A tall, broad-shouldered WASP with intense blue eyes and a high, sweeping hairline, Jordan never quite emerged as the leading man he seemed born to become.
+Tall and broad-shouldered, with intense blue eyes and a high, sweeping hairline, Jordan never quite emerged as the leading man he seemed genetically engineered to become.
 Although he enjoyed a notable career on the New York stage and worked steadily in films and television from the early '70s to the time of his death, Jordan occupied a strange limbo between stardom and character roles.
-He brims with youthful ambition in early films such as "Rooster Cogburn" (1975) and "Logan's Run" (1976), then displays a more reflective quality as Albert Speer in the grim telefilm "The Bunker" (1981) and as a corrupt politician in the earnest indie "A Flash of Green" (1984).
-By the time of "The Hunt for Red October" (1990)—in which he plays a Southern politico who offers the memorable line "Boris, are you telling me you lost another submarine?"—Jordan seems resigned to his below-the-title status.
-Accordingly, there's a plaintive quality to his final screen appearance in "Gettysburg" (1994), during which Jordan's Southern general rouses his troops with a speech delivered in the actor's musical tenor.
+He swaggers through early films including "The Friends of Eddie Coyle" (1973), "Rooster Cogburn" (1975), and "Logan's Run" (1976), then displays a more reflective quality as an insecure husband in Woody Allen’s "Interiors" (1978), as Jean Valjean in a TV version of "Les Miserables" (also 1978), as infamous Third Reich figure Albert Speer in the grim telefilm "The Bunker" (1981), and as a corrupt politician in the earnest indie "A Flash of Green" (1984).
+By the time of "The Hunt for Red October" (1990)—in which Jordan plays a Southern politico who offers the memorable line "Boris, are you telling me you lost another submarine?"—the actor seems resigned to his below-the-title status.
+Accordingly, there's a poignant subtext to Jordan's final screen appearance in "Gettysburg" (1994), during which he employs his lilting tenor voice while rousing troops for a doomed endeavor.

 “Junebug” (2005).
 Strange and slight, but nonetheless quite affecting, this acclaimed indie depicts a vivid collision between metropolitan and rural attitudes.
 When Chicago art dealer Madeleine (Embeth Davidtz) heads to suburban North Carolina with her new husband, George (Alessandro Nivola), she’s taken with the crudely provocative “outsider” art of an eccentric painter, but she’s taken aback by the conservative values of George’s family.
 The offbeat script, by Angus McLachlan, captures many subtle textures of character and place, which nicely compensates for the meandering narrative.
 For while Madeleine is ostensibly the protagonist, the script lavishes more attention on nominally peripheral characters, notably Ashley (Amy Adams, in her breakthrough role).
 The wide-eyed and very pregnant wife of George’s loser brother, Ashley spends the whole movie guilelessly articulating her fascination with the sophisticated lifestyle of which Madeleine is, in Ashley’s eyes, a walking and breathing personification.
 Seeing the quiet ways in which Madeleine inspires and hurts this almost completely innocent character is alternately amusing and excruciating.
 Not everything in the picture connects, but the best vignettes are weirdly hypnotic.

 Keach, Stacy.
 Actor, b.
 1941.
 Possessing the most famous harelip in Hollywood prior to the ascendance of Joaquin Phoenix, Keach is a silver-tongued Southerner capable of investing dramatic characters with such depth and intensity that the veil between actor and character disappears.
-With a silky voice, easy physical grace, and eyes that convey whole worlds of aching emotion, he gave some of the most poetic performances of the New Hollywood era, but they happened to be in largely underseen movies.
+Endowed with a silky voice, easy physical grace, and eyes that convey whole worlds of aching emotion, he gave some of the most poetic performances of the New Hollywood era, but they happened to be in largely underseen movies.
 After playing leads in such eccentric features as the weird-as-it-sounds "The Traveling Executioner" (1970), Keach won widespread acclaim for John Huston's downbeat boxing drama "Fat City" (1972).
 As a self-destructive boozer half-heartedly chasing pugilistic dreams, Keach paints a bleak but vivid portrait.
 He attacked similarly complicated characters in "Luther" (1973), "The Killer Inside Me" (1976), "The Ninth Configuration" (1981), and a number of highbrow TV projects, all of which displayed his disarming charisma.
 Following a decade of close brushes with mainstream stardom, the actor assumed the role of hard-boiled private dick Mike Hammer in the mid-'80s for a deathless TV franchise spanning two series and several telefilms.
+(Almost deathless, anyway—production was halted for a time following Keach’s overseas bust for cocaine possession.)
 More recently, he’s appeared in the celebrated Fox series “Prison Break” (2005-2007), as Warden Henry Pope, plus the short-lived boxing series “Lights Out” (2011).
-FYI, Keach’s stage career is arguably even more impressive than his screen career; his many theatrical accolades include a 1970 Tony nomination, and Keach can usually be found in a play when he’s not onscreen.
+FYI, Keach’s stage career is arguably even more impressive than his screen career—his many theatrical accolades include a 1970 Tony nomination, and Keach can usually be found in a play when he’s not onscreen.